okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 There are two scenarios where you need to delete a draft submission:

 1. You have 10 draft submissions, which is the maximum number permitted in the OIN Manager.
-1. You have decided against completing a draft submission and want to remove it.
+1. You've decided against completing a draft submission and want to remove it.

 In either of these scenarios, the OIN Manager provides a method to delete unpublished submissions.
 For instructions on how to delete app integrations that are already published in the OIN catalog, see [Delete published submissions](#delete-published-submissions).